 I admit that, until today, I had absolutely no idea who Stacey Dash was.
 As my wife and children will attest, I am a total loser when it comes to pop culture or, for that matter, culture.
 I’m pretty much a beer and pretzels with my football on Sunday kind of guy.
 In about 2001 I was having cocktails with a group of friends that included a British friend of mine, then in his mid 50s.
 Somebody mentioned the name “Jennifer Lopez.”
 Everyone nodded their understanding.
 I gave a blank stare, having no clue who she was.
-My buddy Ian said (please read in proper British accent), “Bruce, you really don’t know who Jennifer Lopez is?”
-“Uh, no,” I replied.
-“Well, she’s got great big tits.”
-OK, well, that clarifies it.
-How did I not know that?
+Even my British buddy knew her.

 So, it’s absolutely no shock that I had no idea who Stacey Dash was when I woke up this morning.
 A quick Google search turns up the information that she is an actress who has starred in the TV series Clueless as well as appearing in CSI and other programs.
-Oh yeah, and she appears to have great big….
-Oh, never mind.
 None of this is my point.
 My point is that liberals are the biggest hypocrites on the face of the planet.

 Today, Ms. Dash, an African American actress came out in support of Mitt Romney for president.
 I will save for another blog why it makes perfect sense for an African American woman to vote for Mitt (teaser: she just might believe that African American kids trapped in inner city poverty have a better chance at prosperity through good schools and economic growth than being sentenced to a childhood attending public schools beholden to selfish adults protecing union interests and a lifetime in government welfare).
 The point is that Ms. Dash is entitled to her opinion and, ultimately, her vote.
 Well, she’s so entitled only in the eyes of the law and perhaps other republicans.
 In the eyes of liberals, she is a traitor to her race and gender and should be sent back to the plantation.
 You think I’m kidding?
 Here’s just a sampling of the response from the left to her presidential pronouncement.